tylerdak/stubborn/README.md

     }
 }
 ```
+Great, now I can pass `class name` or `Class Name` to Stubborn a single time, and still get that token presented in the proper way.

 There's a new Str class that's been adopted from the [Laravel framework](https://github.com/laravel/framework) to offer several helpers as modifiers.
 Most of the single parameter methods from that class can be used as modifiers by adding `::methodName` after the variable name.
 These modifiers can also be chained together: `{{ NAME::upper::trim }}`.